siwel-cg/Project2-Stream-Compaction/README.md

 <ins>Work-Efficient Parallel Scan<ins>

 Although it might not be obvious at first we can actually cut out some of the addition operations as well as ordering our data in such a way that we don't need to ping-pong memory.
 The way we do this is through two passes on the array: Up Sweep nd Down Sweep.
 First is Up Sweep.
 Again, we take advantage of the associative property of our operation to split up add operations into a binary tree.
 However, rather than storing the sums into a new array, we store them back into the same array.
 Because of the ordering of the sums being completely disjoint, we don't run into the same problems as the naive implementation.
 The result of Up Sweep is not our completed scan, but it gets us half way in that we now have multiple sub sums we can reference in Down Sweep.
 In down sweep, we trace the tree down the opossite way.
 For the pairs in each level (Left and Right), we store Left+Right in Right's index and store Right in Left's index.
 By doing this down all the levels, we get a complete prefix sum array.
 It can be unintuative to see why this works, I would suggest looking at the pictures bellow and tracing out which indices and values go where.
 Once again, we need to pad our input array with identity elements if it is not a power of 2.

+One advantage of using this particular tree structure, which we can use to further improve run times, is that for smaller levels, we don't need as many blocks per threads.
+This is because alot of the threads we would run would end up being useless if we used all of the threads needed for the most dense layer.
+Thus we can shrink the grid size based on the layer we are in, thus resulting in fewer total threads an a faster run time without sacrificing any results.
+SPOILER ALLERT: this is also useful for the GPU stram compaction in the next section since it reuses this scan implementation.

 ![Up Sweep](img/UpSweeP_V1.png)

 ![Down Sweep](img/DownSweep_V1.png)

---
+---

 ### Stream Compaction
 The second part of this project implemented stream compaction of the input array by removing unwanted elements, which in this case was removing all 0 elements from our array of ints.
 Again, a sequencial algorithm seems obvious and possibly neessary.
 However, using this scan function we can parallelize how we find the end indices for each non-zero element as well as how we place those into our output array.
 Again, for comparisson, I implemented both a basic CPU version and this parallelized version.